d4rkc0nd0r/misc/projects/extract firmware for fun and non-profit/dumping_firmware_using_tftp.md

+## TFTP
-It is also possible to dump firmware using TFTP but the developer has to enable the option or else nope, which is our current scenario.
+**It is also possible to dump firmware using TFTP but the developer has to enable the option or else its not, which is in our case.**